vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

 ## Overview:

 In research and medicine, we will often be confronted with a genetic sample that contains one or more unidentified genomes.
-We can gain knowledge about which genomes are present in a sample by comparing the sample to a "Set of Representative Genomes" (RepGen Set).
+We can gain knowledge about which genomes are present within a sample by comparing the sample to a "Set of Representative Genomes" (RepGen Set).
 The set `rep200` is our highest-resolution "production" RepGenSet; it allows identification of genomes down to the "species" level.
 Similarly, `rep100` allows identification down to the "Genus" level.
 Our coarsest set of representatives is `rep10`, which allows identification to within broad families of genomes.